Discover Ireland : Geography

 An island in the Atlantic

-This island at the edge of Europe is bathed by the Atlantic Ocean and separated from Great Britain by the Irish Sea and the European continent by the Celtic Sea.
-The whole island of Ireland has a total area of 84 421 km².
-Ireland is composed of 4 provinces:Ulster, Connacht, Munster and Leinster.
-Each province is divided into counties; 32 on the whole island, politically from the Republic of Ireland (26 counties) and Northern Ireland (6 counties of Ulster).
+This island on the edge of Europe is bathed by the Atlantic Ocean and separated from Great Britain by the Irish Sea and from the European mainland by the Celtic Sea.
+The whole island of Ireland has a total surface area of 84,421 km².
+Ireland is made up of 4 provinces:Ulster, Connacht, Munster and Leinster.
+Each province is divided into counties; 32 on the whole island, politically into the Republic of Ireland (26 counties) and Northern Ireland (6 counties of Ulster).

 The island of Ireland has a coastline of 7,500 km, of which 3,164 km are classified as soft and susceptible to short-term erosive processes.
 The ocean has sculpted its rugged coastline.
-Along its coasts, true stone lace, are numerous islands, peninsulas and promontories.
-Breathtaking landscapes such as the Cliffs of Moher or the Giant's Causeway, but also small coves accessible on foot or landscapes of jagged coasts such as those of the Dingle Peninsula.
-To explore this more easily, there is a fully signposted route from Cork (South) to Derry (North) of 2,600 km with must-sees, to discover the whole West Coast, it is the Wild Atlantic Way.
+Along its coasts, veritable stone lace, are numerous islands, peninsulas and promontories.
+Breathtaking landscapes such as the Cliffsof Moher or Giant's Cause way, but also small coves accessible on foot or jagged coastal landscapes such as those of the Dingle Peninsula.
+To explore all this more easily, there's a fully signposted 2,600 km route from Cork (South) to Derry (North), with must-sees, to discover the entire West Coast: the Wild Atlantic Way.

 An omnipresent ocean, but a country of fresh water